Donnel Pumphrey

-Donnel Laray Pumphrey Jr. (born December 6, 1994) is a former American football running back.
-He played college football at San Diego State.
-Pumphrey is the official all-time leader in rushing yards in NCAA Division I FBS history.
-He was drafted by the Philadelphia Eagles in the fourth round of the 2017 NFL Draft, and spent offseasons with the Eagles and Detroit Lions.
+Donnel Laray Pumphrey Jr. (born December 6, 1994) is an American college football coach and former player who is the running backs coach for California State University, Sacramento, a position he has held since 2023.
+Pumphrey played college football as a running back for the San Diego State Aztecs.
+He is the official all-time leader in rushing yards in NCAA Division I FBS history.
+Pumphrey was selected by the Philadelphia Eagles in the fourth round of the 2017 NFL draft, and spent offseasons with the Eagles and Detroit Lions.
 He played for the DC Defenders of the XFL in 2020.
-He is currently a Graduate Assistant coach for San Diego State.

-Early years
+Early life

 Pumphrey attended Canyon Springs High School in North Las Vegas, Nevada.
 As a senior, he was the Gatorade High School Football Player of the Year for Nevada after rushing for 1,491 yards on 160 carries with 19 touchdowns.
 During his career, he ran for 4,152 yards on 494 attempts with 49 touchdowns.
 Pumphrey was rated as a three-star recruit by Rivals.com.
 He committed to San Diego State University to play college football.

 College career

 As a true freshman in 2013, Pumphrey played in all 13 games, making one start.
 He finished second on the team behind Adam Muema with 752 rushing yards on 125 carries with eight touchdowns.
-After Muema entered the 2014 NFL Draft, Pumphrey became the starter his sophomore year in 2014.
+After Muema entered the 2014 NFL draft, Pumphrey became the starter his sophomore year in 2014.
 He played in all 13 games and rushed for 1,876 on 276 carries with 20 touchdowns.
 The rushing yards broke the school record held by George Jones since 1995 and was the third best total in the nation behind Melvin Gordon of Wisconsin and Tevin Coleman of Indiana.
-Pumphrey rushed for 2,018 yards in 2016 season.
-In the 2016 Las Vegas Bowl, he passed Ron Dayne of Wisconsin for the all-time NCAA Division I FBS lead in career rushing yards.
+Pumphrey rushed for 2,018 yards in the 2016 season.
+In the 2016 Las Vegas Bowl, he passed Ron Dayne of Wisconsin for the all-time Football Bowl Subdivision lead in career rushing yards.
 The claim was met with mixed reactions, as sportswriters questioned the validity of the record due to the NCAA's omission of bowl statistics accumulated by players prior to 2002.